 The Guaranteed Rochester Accelerated Degree in Education (GRADE) program is a five-year BA/BS + MSEd program for students interested in becoming educators.
-If admitted, you enter the University with an assurance of admission to the Margaret Warner Graduate School of Education and Human Development (part of Rochester’s main campus).
+If admitted, you enter the University with an assurance of admission to the Margaret Warner Graduate School of Education and Human Development (part of Rochester’s main academic campus).

 Margaret Warner School of Education and Human Development

-The University of Rochester has a well-deserved reputation for excellence, and Warner has a rich history as a part of that excellence.
+The University of Rochester has a well-deserved reputation for excellence, and the Warner School has a rich history as a part of that excellence.
 Warner’s programs in teaching and curriculum, counseling and human development, and educational leadership prepare educators to handle today’s challenges in education.